waliullah14/ECE-1204_2210035/Lab 01/Experiment_1.md

 ## Experiment No: 01
+### Date of Submission: 09 September 2024
-## Name of the Experiment: Write a Java program to store and display information for ten cars, including mileage, color, model, and brand.
+### Name of the Experiment: Write a Java program to store and display information for ten cars, including mileage, color, model, and brand.
 ### Theory:
 In C++ language, different classes and objects can be created and different problems can be solved easily reducing the length of the code.
-For declaring class the following syntex is followed:
+For declaring class the following syntax is followed:
 ```cpp
 class ClassName
 {